Whatever your heart clings to and confides in, that is really your God.

 For example, quoting Abraham in the King James Version (KJV) of Genesis (verse 17:17) he is said to have… “laughed, and said in his heart, ‘Shall a child be born unto him that is an hundred years old?’”

-But both the New Revised Standard Version (NRSV) and the New International Version (NIV) of that same verse read, “…laughed, and said to himself, ‘Can a child be born to a man who is a hundred years old?’”
+The New Revised Standard Version (NRSV) and the New International Version (NIV) both have that same verse as, “…laughed, and said to himself, ‘Can a child be born to a man who is a hundred years old?’”

 Ge v 20:5 integrity of the heart => clear conscience